tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-request.md

   ![PrintScreen](/assets/PaymentRequest/PaymentRequest_07.png)

 ## Creating multiple Payment requests
 The PayU module allows you to create multiple payment request at one time so you can easily include several products in your shop.
-Links created using these features can only be sent via Email.
+Links created using these features can only be sent via e-mail.

 To create multiple payment links, expand the **Sell with PayU option** and then, select **Sell on the internet**.
 Then, select the option **Create multiple payment links**.